PurpleI2P/i2pd/docs/configuration.md

 * --httpproxyport=      - The port to listen on (HTTP Proxy) 4446 by default
 * --socksproxyaddress=  - The address to listen on (SOCKS Proxy)
 * --socksproxyport=     - The port to listen on (SOCKS Proxy).
 4447 by default
-* --proxykeys=          - optional keys file for proxy's local destination
+* --proxykeys=          - optional keys file for proxy local destination (both HTTP and SOCKS)
 * --samaddress=         - The address to listen on (SAM bridge)
 * --samport=            - Port of SAM bridge.
 Usually 7656.
 SAM is off if not specified
 * --bobaddress=         - The address to listen on (BOB command channel)